Ontotext-AD/graphdb.js/README.md

 The library is written in ES2016.
 During the build process source files `src/` are transpiled to ES2015 and copied to `lib/` directory.

-A typescript definition file `types.d.ts` is generated in the `lib/` as well.
+A typescript definition file `index.d.ts` is generated in the `lib/` as well.

 Documentation is generated in `docs/` from the JSDoc annotations in the source code.